 Who Must Report in Schools?

-School personnel—including teachers, administrators, counselors, coaches, aides, volunteers in schools—are included under any person or institution who has cause to suspect a juvenile is abused, neglected or dependent under § 7B-301.
+Any person or institution who has cause to suspect a juvenile is abused, neglected or dependent must report, including all school personnel such as teachers, administrators, counselors, coaches, aides, and volunteers, under § 7B-301.
 The duty is individual; relying solely on a supervisor does not discharge the requirement.

 Mandatory Reporting Laws

-When school employees reasonably suspect abuse or neglect, they must immediately report to the local county Department of Social Services (DSS) or law enforcement; the report may be oral, by telephone, or in writing.
+When school employees reasonably suspect abuse or neglect, they must immediately report to the local county Department of Social Services (DSS) or law enforcement.
+The report may be oral, by telephone, or in writing.
 The local DSS must initiate an assessment of reports alleging abuse within 24 hours or for neglect within 72 hours.
-School districts are also strongly encouraged to train staff on recognizing and reporting maltreatment and to have internal policies that support timely external reporting rather than investigating internally before reporting.

 Definitions and Prevention Requirements